webiny/docs.webiny.com/docs/get-started/quick-start.md

 - node.js >= 10.14.0 (we recommend [this tool](https://www.npmjs.com/package/n) to manage your node.js versions)
 - `yarn` - [https://yarnpkg.com/en/docs/install](https://yarnpkg.com/en/docs/install)
 - a verified AWS account with an [IAM user for programmatic usage](https://www.youtube.com/watch?v=tgb_MRVylWw)
-- a MongoDB database (we recommend [MongoDB Atlas](https://docs.atlas.mongodb.com/getting-started/) if don't have a database already)
+- a MongoDB database in the cloud (we recommend [MongoDB Atlas](https://docs.atlas.mongodb.com/getting-started/) if don't have a database already)

-> NOTE: if you're unsure your AWS credentials are configured correctly, you can verify them by running `aws sts get-caller-identity`.
+> NOTE: if you're unsure your AWS credentials are configured correctly, you can verify them by running the following command using [AWS CLI](https://aws.amazon.com/cli/): `aws sts get-caller-identity`.
 If you don't see the user info, take a look at this tutorial to [create an IAM user for programmatic usage](https://www.youtube.com/watch?v=tgb_MRVylWw).

 ## 1. Install the CLI